OpFlow-dev/OpFlow/doc/01_Basics/equation.rst

     `HYPRE's documentation <https://hypre.readthedocs.io/en/latest/ch-intro.html>`_.

 .. note::
-    You can now checkout the :ref:`Poisson equation example<Poisson Equation>` in the Example section.
+    You can now checkout the :ref:`Poisson equation example<Example 02: Poisson Equation>` in the Example section.
 Try it out!